Back to blog

 Serving Suggestions

 Start with a crisp Sauvignon Blanc and fresh oysters.
-Serve with simple roasted potatoes and seasonal vegetables.
-Finish with a dessert that won't compete - think lemon posset or fresh berries.
+Serve the salmon with simple roasted potatoes and seasonal vegetables, and finish with something that won't compete — a lemon posset or fresh berries.

-In New Zealand, fennel is at its best during winter months, making this an ideal cold-weather comfort dish that feels elegant rather than heavy.
+Seasonal: In New Zealand, fennel is at its best in winter, making this an ideal cold-weather dish that still feels elegant.

-Lower fat: Use half the cream and add a splash of fish stock.
-Gluten-free: Recipe is naturally gluten-free.
+Lighter: Use half the cream and a splash of fish stock.
+Naturally gluten-free.

-This recipe scales beautifully for larger groups.
-For 8 people, double everything but use only 1.5 times the cream - the fennel creates its own flavourful base that doesn't need as much richness when cooking in larger quantities.
+Scaling up: For 8, double everything but use only 1.5 times the cream — the fennel makes its own flavourful base.